 The program comes with the most wanted SQ2 sizes and configurations.
 This is a new product line that has the same drum and configuration as the classic SQ2s.

-Karl H. Menzel, Sonor‘s managing director, recently commended that the company has seen a surge in demand for pre-configured SQ2 sizes and configurations.
+Karl H. Menzel, managing director of Sonor, recently commended that the company has seen a surge in demand for pre-configured SQ2 sizes and configurations.

 But bis the main reason behind this increase in demand?
 I will be reviewing the SQ2 drum set to answer this question.